danielSoler93/nbd_central_docs/docs/_build/_build/html/_sources/software/new_comers/index.rst.txt

 1) Install tunnelblick `here <https://tunnelblick.net/downloads.html>`_ (stable version prefered)

+2) Download the .ovpn, .cert, .key and other files in a same folder (ask your IT manager)

-2) Drag the .ovpn file (ask your IT manager) to tunnelblick icon on the top-right bar of your MAC.
+3) Drag the .ovpn file to tunnelblick icon on the top-right bar of your MAC and enter your username/password (ask IT manager)

 .. figure:: tunnelblick.png
     :scale: 50%
     :align: center

-3) You shoud be able to connect to ``ssh -X username@10.8.0.1`` from commandline
+4) You shoud be able to connect to ``ssh -X username@10.8.0.1`` from commandline